Asphalt shingle: History

 All shingles were organic at first with the base material, called felt, being primarily cotton rag until the 1920s when cotton rag became more expensive and alternative materials were used.
 Other organic materials used as the felt included wool, jute or manila, and wood pulp.
 In 1926 the Asphalt Shingle and Research Institute with the National Bureau of Standards tested 22 types of experimental felts and found no significant differences in performance.
 In the 1950s self-sealing and manually applied adhesives began to be used to help prevent wind damage to shingle roofs.
 The design standard was for the self-sealing strips of adhesive to be fully adhered after sixteen hours at 140 F. Also in the 1950s testing on the use of 3/4 in staples rather than roofing nails was carried out showing they could perform as well as nails but with six staples compared with four nails.
 In 1960 fiberglass mat bases were introduced with limited success; the lighter, more flexible fiberglass shingles proved to be more susceptible to wind damage particularly at freezing temperatures.
 Later generations of shingles constructed using fiberglass in place of asbestos provided acceptable durability and fireproofing.
-Also in the 1960s research into hail damage which was found to occur when hail reach a size larger than 1.5 in.
+Also in the 1960s research into hail damage found that it occurs when hail reaches a size larger than 1.5 in.

-Asphalt Roofing Manufacturers Association (ARMA) formed the High Wind Task Force in 1990 to continue research to improve shingle wind resistance.
+The Asphalt Roofing Manufacturers Association (ARMA) formed the High Wind Task Force in 1990 to continue research to improve shingle wind resistance.
 In 1996, a partnership between members of the U.S. property insurance industry, the Institute of Business and Home Safety, and the Underwriter's Laboratory (UL) was established to create an impact resistance classification system for roofing materials.
 The system, known as UL 2218, established a national standard for impact resistance.
 Subsequently, insurers offered discounted premiums for policies on structures using shingles that carried the highest impact classification (class 4).
 In 1998, Texas Insurance Commissioner Elton Bomer mandated that Texas provide premium discounts to policyholders that installed class 4 roofs.